swe-plus-plus-sjsu/swe-plus-plus-sjsu-website/README.md

-CONTENTS TAKEN FROM GITHUB: shakshiHUB -- All Rights Reserved.
+CONTENTS TAKEN FROM shakshiHUB -- All Rights Reserved.